LolaKreek/Quiz-platform/README.md

 # Getting Started

-To get acquainted with the functionality of the platform, register here: [https://quiz-place.netlify.app/register](https://quiz-place.netlify.app/register) by choosing the desired role!
+To get acquainted with the functionality of the platform, register by choosing the desired role!

 # Project is using:
     React - https://pl.reactjs.org/